gagath/i3_dtags/README.md

 ## Why using C?

+And why mixing it with shell script?

-First prototype was made out of Python code, but it was too slow to run on my computer so I decided to rewrite some parts in C. The next step would be to avoid JSON and directly use the i3 API.
+First prototype was made out of Python code, but JSON parsing was too slow to run on my computer so I decided to rewrite some parts in C using cJSON.

+Meanwhile, I tried to rewrite the whole program in C using i3's IPC (with UNIX local socket) and no noticeable performance improvement was observed so I decided to stick with this mix of C and shell script.

+**Hint :** do not try to rewrite this whole program in C, dealing with C sockets, even if there are UNIX-local, is kinda hard and you will not get more performance than piping the provided binaries from i3wm using bash.

 ## Copyright